Karma Police: Music video

-The "Karma Police" music video was directed by Jonathan Glazer, who had directed the video for Radiohead's 1996 single "Street Spirit (Fade Out)".
+The "Karma Police" music video was directed by Jonathan Glazer, who previously directed the video for Radiohead's 1996 single "Street Spirit (Fade Out)".
 The video is shot from the perspective of the driver of a car pursuing a man along a dark road, with Yorke in the back seat.
 The man falls to his knees and the car reverses, revealing that it is leaking fuel.
 The man produces matches from his pocket and ignites the trail of fuel.
 Yorke vanishes and the car is engulfed in flames.

-Glazer initially pitched the video concept to the American musician Marilyn Manson for his 1997 single "Long Hard Road Out of Hell"; Manson wanted a video similar to David Lynch's 1997 film Lost Highway, which opens with a shot of a road rushing beneath the camera.
+Glazer initially pitched the concept to the American musician Marilyn Manson for his 1997 single "Long Hard Road Out of Hell".
+Manson wanted a video similar to David Lynch's 1997 film Lost Highway, which opens with a shot of a road rushing beneath the camera.
 After Manson rejected the concept, the video commissioner Dilly Gent recommended it to Radiohead for "Karma Police".
-According to Manson's collaborator Randy Sosin, after Manson saw the "Karma Police" video, "Manson was like, 'Fuck that.'
+According to Manson's collaborator Randy Sosin, after Manson saw the video, "Manson was like, 'Fuck that.'
 But, you know, a good idea is a good idea."

 Glazer said he wanted to "shoot something very simple ...
 Where the whole narrative could be contained within a single sentence."
-The running man was played by Hungarian actor Lajos Kovács.
-Kovács developed cramp during the running shots, and had to have injections in his leg to keep running; he also badly burnt his thumb during repeated takes lighting the book of matches behind his back.
+The running man was played by the Hungarian actor Lajos Kovács.
+Kovács developed cramp during the running shots, and had to have injections in his leg to keep running.
+He also badly burnt his thumb during repeated takes lighting the book of matches behind his back.

 The video premiered in August 1997.
-Glazer won MTV's Director of the Year award in 1997 for his work on the "Karma Police" as well as Jamiroquai's "Virtual Insanity".
+Glazer won the MTV Video Music Award for Best Direction at the 1997 MTV Video Music Awards for his work on "Karma Police" and Jamiroquai's "Virtual Insanity".
 In 2001, Glazer said he regarded the video as a failure, "because I decided to do a very minimalist, subjective use of camera, and tried to do something hypnotic and dramatic from one perspective, and it was very hard to achieve and I feel that I didn't achieve it".
-He described his video for the 1998 single "Rabbit in Your Headlights", by Yorke and Unkle, as a more successful "partner" to the "Karma Police" video.
+He described his video for the 1998 Unkle single "Rabbit in Your Headlights", featuring Yorke on vocals, as a more successful "partner" to the "Karma Police" video.